 Pentazocine is commonly thought of as an opioid that carries less addiction risk than other opioid alternatives.
 However, pentazocine is a controlled substance and addiction is possible.
 For this reason, it is important to be aware of the symptoms of pentazocine addiction.

-Pentazocine is a generic drug, sold under the brand name Talwin as well as other trade names, prescribed to treat moderate to severe pain.
+Pentazocine is a generic drug, previously sold under the brand name Talwin, prescribed to treat moderate to severe pain.
+Pentazocine is only available in combination with the opioid blocker naloxone in the United States, and is not sold on its own.
 Pentazocine is a unique drug in that it activates certain opioid receptors while blocking others.
 Because pentazocine activates some opioid receptors as a way to relieve pain, it is classified as an opioid.